 Those who live here must learn to cohabit with wildfires and strive to coexist as safely and harmoniously as possible, as San Francisco Bay Area poet Stephanie Noble writes, in her poem, “In This Land of Wind and Tinder”: “My scoop of ice cream curled with a crown of black ash / drifted south from the forest fire fifteen miles away / … Next day at home, again a fiery red sun / to our north, Middletown burns to the ground / … And I pray for calm air and rain / in this land of wind and tinder.”

 My 8” high, leather White’s Fire boots, still occupy a place in my closet, along with my fire hat, one of my fire-retardant yellow Nomex shirts and a shovel I once fought fire with during my years as a wildlands female firefighter.
 To some, these relics of my wildland firefighting days may look grimy, but to me they represent my hard work and now-unimaginable courage I summoned to go out to landscapes where the hearts of wildfires burn and fueled by adrenaline, hurriedly cut fire lines in dirt and sand, hoping to stave off the flames and in some cases, save our own lives.

-Ruth Nolan, coeditor of Fire and Rain: Ecopoetry of California and a widely published writer/scholar whose work focuses on California’s deserts, is a former wildland firefighter for the federal Bureau of Land Management’s California Desert District.
+Ruth Nolan, coeditor of Fire and Rain: Ecopoetry of California and a widely published writer/scholar whose work focuses on California’s deserts, is a former wildland female firefighter for the federal Bureau of Land Management’s California Desert District.
 A professor of creative writing at College of the Desert, Palm Desert, California, she has received a Bread Loaf Environmental Writers Fellowship and a California Writers Residency Award.
-She is the author of numerous books and articles and holds her MFA in creative writing from the University of California, Riverside and continues to be an inspiration to women firefighters across the U.S.
+She is the author of numerous books and articles, holds her MFA in creative writing from the University of California, Riverside and continues to be an inspiration to women firefighters across the U.S.